 House and Property Clearances

-Our property clearances service is ideal if you have a flat, house, bungalow, garage, office or shop that needs to be cleared of unwanted items.
+Our services include probate clearance and property clearances, ideal if you have a flat, house, bungalow, garage, office or shop that needs to be cleared of unwanted furniture and other items.
 As the website name suggests, we offer property and probate clearances across most of Essex.

 We get asked to undertake property clearances for many reasons, but usually with similar objectives, to prepare a house or other property for sale or occupation.
 This involves us removing unwanted furniture and other household effects, often as a first step towards renovation.

 We clear out-buildings such as garages and sheds that have been used for storage for many years but now need to be put to use.

 We can deal with a property clearance after an illegal occupancy or abusive tenancy, where more often than not ‘everything must go’, or after the property and contents have been ruined by smoke damage.

 We deal with many probate clearances, after a family member has passed away and will manage the property clearance discreetly and compassionately in these cases, including providing a thorough cleaning service, if required.

 Many property clearances follow the passing of a family member and we provide probate clearance services.
 In partnership with the relevant agents or legal representatives we will attend the property to make an assessment of the work to be carried out and provide a written quote.
 If you or your agent cannot be present for the assessment we can collect the keys and make our assessment, providing photographic detailing if required.